Azure/azure-sdk-for-rust/services/mgmt/developerhub/README.md

 The following [tags](https://github.com/Azure/azure-sdk-for-rust/blob/legacy/services/tags.md) are available:

+- `package-preview-2024-08` has 23 operations from 1 API versions: `2024-08-01-preview`.
+Use crate feature `package-preview-2024-08` to enable.
+The operations will be in the `package_preview_2024_08` module.
+- `package-preview-2024-05` has 20 operations from 1 API versions: `2024-05-01-preview`.
+Use crate feature `package-preview-2024-05` to enable.
+The operations will be in the `package_preview_2024_05` module.
 - `package-preview-2022-10` has 11 operations from 1 API versions: `2022-10-11-preview`.
 Use crate feature `package-preview-2022-10` to enable.
 The operations will be in the `package_preview_2022_10` module.
 - `package-preview-2022-04` has 10 operations from 1 API versions: `2022-04-01-preview`.
 Use crate feature `package-preview-2022-04` to enable.
 The operations will be in the `package_preview_2022_04` module.
 - `package-2023-08` has 11 operations from 1 API versions: `2023-08-01`.
 Use crate feature `package-2023-08` to enable.
 The operations will be in the `package_2023_08` module.